DaanBoertien/Human-Connection/_team/meggie-van-de-bunt.md

   card_title: Tijd voor actie?
   soundbites: "Meggie in drie woorden: "
   soundbites_text: Vakkennis | Vertrouwen | Verbinding

-# --- English Content ---
+  photo_description: meggie
 en:
   title: Meggie van de Bunt
   function: Organizational Advisor | Interim Manager
-  summary: '"An experienced leader in the field of People & Organization, with a heart for the business" is a description that fits me well.
-I have an extensive track record of management/board positions within both the public sector and healthcare.'
+  summary: '"An experienced leader in the field of People & Organization, with a
+    heart for the cause" is a description that suits me well.
+I have an extensive track record of management/board positions within both the governmenet and healthcare.'
   uitleg: >-
-    I am full of initiative and enjoy setting a course that aligns with the bigger picture.
-I like to contribute to satisfied customers, healthy business operations, and job satisfaction.
+    I am proactive and like to set a course that aligns with the bigger picture.
+    I enjoy contributing to satisfied customers, healthy business operations, and job satisfaction.

-    As a 'people person', I get energy from setting goals and achieving results together with others.
-I decisively get to the core, set a clear course, and know how to steadily develop an organization (or part of it) in the right direction through collaboration.
+    As a 'people person', I get my energy from setting goals and achieving results together with others.
+I get to the core decisively , set out a clear course, and know how to steadily develop an organization (or part of it) in the right direction through collaboration.

-    I am just as comfortable at the board table as in a team meeting and know from experience that both are definitely related.
-As far as I'm concerned, a (change) plan is only truly successful when daily practice experiences a positive impact from it.
+    I am just as comfortable at the board table as in a team meeting and know from experience that both are related.
+In my opinion, a (change) plan is only truly successful if the daily practice positively reflects on it.

-    I am brimming with initiatives, creative, and have a fresh perspective on challenges.
-I have the courage to do what is necessary and do not shy away from complex situations.
-I consider tough issues my specialty.
-I enjoy reflecting and learning.
+    I am full of initiative, creative, and have a fresh perspective on challenges.
+I have thecourage to do what is necessary and do not shy away from complex situations.
+I see tough issues as my specialty.
+I like to reflect and learn.
   card_title: Time for action?
   soundbites: "Meggie in three words: "
   soundbites_text: Expertise | Trust | Connection
+  photo_description: meggie
+photo_description: Meggie
 ---